SALZKARTOFFEEEL/Darts-Score-Amount/README.md

 It will also tell you the total amount of ways – in this case 360!

+## How To Download & Use
+### Downloading
+Use GitHub's Download button at the top-right, or click [**here**](https://github.com/SALZKARTOFFEEEL/Darts-Score-Amount/archive/master.zip) to download a ZIP-Archive of all the required files.

+To know which files are relevant to you, refer to the next section.

+### Running

+This program is written in [AutoHotkey](https://www.autohotkey.com/).
+Do you know AutoHotkey?

+#### I know AutoHotkey!
+Great!
+Just download the source code and run it. **Make sure you have v2 installed**, as this will not run in v1!

+This program will run on any system AutoHotkey runs on.
+You may even get it to work with [AutoKey](https://github.com/autokey/autokey) on Linux, though this is unsupported and untested.

+#### I don't know AutoHotkey :(
+Don't be sad, that's okay.
+I have prepared an executable file (.exe) so you can run this program without any knowledge of AutoHotkey.
+Just run `Darts Score Amount.exe` and you are good to go.

+This program will run on Windows machines.
+While Windows XP is no longer supported, I could imagine it still running on it.
+All newer versions of Windows, like Windows 10, Windows 8, or Windows 7, should work perfectly fine.

 ## Plans
 * **Respect Order**:
   Add the option to select whether the order that the darts are thrown in should be respected or not.
 For example: if `S2 S1` comes up, there won't be a `S1 S2` in the list – it will be sorted out.
 This should be optional.